enze-chen/mi-book-2021/appendix/acknowl.md

 (h1:appendix:acknowl)=
 # Acknowledgements

-We thank [Ryan Miyakawa](https://www2.lbl.gov/msd/people/investigators/miyakawa_investigator.html) for organizing the internship, and Ryan and [Sinéad Griffin](https://www2.lbl.gov/msd/people/investigators/griffin_investigator.html) for teaching the other two modules in this sequence (Module 1: Experimental Design and Module 3: DFT Calculations, respectively).
+We thank [Ryan Miyakawa](https://www2.lbl.gov/msd/people/investigators/miyakawa_investigator.html) for organizing the internship, and Ryan and [Sinéad Griffin](https://www2.lbl.gov/msd/people/investigators/griffin_investigator.html) for teaching the other two modules in this sequence (Module 1: [EUV Lithography](https://en.wikipedia.org/wiki/Extreme_ultraviolet_lithography) and Module 3: [DFT Calculations](https://en.wikipedia.org/wiki/Density_functional_theory), respectively).
-We thank Teresa Calarco, [Tiffany Reardon](https://engineering.berkeley.edu/popup/tiffany-reardon/), and the other LBL/UCB staff for their help in organizing the funding and logistics. 🙇‍♂️
+We thank Teresa Calarco, [Tiffany Reardon](https://engineering.berkeley.edu/popup/tiffany-reardon/), and the other LBL/UCB staff for their help in organizing the funding and logistics. 🙇‍

 We thank the developers of [Jupyter Book](https://jupyterbook.org/intro.html) and the [Executable Books Project](https://executablebooks.org/en/latest/index.html) for creating this software and providing **excellent documentation**. 🙏
-Their open-source code is [released on GitHub](https://github.com/executablebooks/jupyter-book) under a BSD 3-Clause License.
 We also thank the [DataHub](https://datahub.berkeley.edu/) developers at UC Berkeley for the interactive computing resources and technical support.

 We are grateful for the support from our friends, colleagues, and mentors over the years, whose incredible wisdom and insights into teaching helped refine our own pedagogy.